 I am making the point that you need to be dedicated and study hard.

-When you are working as a registered dental hygienist, you need to know your stuff as your patients will be asking you lots of questions, and their health is in your hands.
+When working as a registered dental hygienist, you need to know your stuff as your patients will be asking you lots of questions, and their health is in your hands.